Randy Arozarena Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.45 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.44).

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (88 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 89 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Gallen (9-2) is going for his 10th win when he takes the mound for the Diamondbacks in his 17th start of the season.
-He has a 2.84 ERA in 98 1/3 innings pitched, with 104 strikeouts.
+- Davies makes the start for the Diamondbacks, his ninth of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Milwaukee Brewers, the righty went seven innings, allowing one earned run while surrendering three hits.
+- In his last appearance on Saturday against the San Francisco Giants, the righty threw four innings, giving up six earned runs while surrendering six hits.

+- The 30-year-old has an ERA of 7.82, with 7.6 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .315 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.